 The calculator has a second key feature to calculate terms fast.
 It has a ten digit display.
 Besides these, it has 10 memories, which is a very useful feature given the lengthy calculations in the CFA syllabus.

 The calculator comes with one lithium 2032 battery and an impact resistant protective cover.
 Quick reference card and user manual are included.
-At around $27 in the US or Rs.2500/- in India its the cheapest of all options listed here.
+Its the cheapest of all options listed here.

 Texas Instruments BA II Plus Professional

 Texas Instruments BA II Plus Professional is a solidly built calculator with a metallic silver body and is sleeker than the Plus version.